brimbellelab/brimbellePass/README.md

 ## Road map

 Here are the next features to be developed.
 Feel free to help and contribute if you're interested!
-- add an entry.
+- add an Account entry from the GUI.
-- modify an entry and save the changes to the XML file.
+- modify an entry from the GUI and save the changes to the XML file.
 - create empty logins/passwords XML files.
+- translation to French.
-- shuffle entries id, for when one of the file has been compromised.
+- shuffle entries id, for when one of the database files has been compromised.
 - export the database to a csv file (or even xml file), without encryption, human readable.
 - modify the main password, which implies to decipher all encrypted data and re-encrypt everything with the new key.
 - import CSV files.